viet34tqc/notebook/interview.md

 - If the new keyword is used when calling the function, this inside the function is a all new empty object.
 - If apply, call, or bind is used, this inside the function is the object that is passed in as the argument.
 - If a function is called as a method this is the object that the function is a property of.
+- If a method is assigned to a variable, then that method is detached from object and this is `undefined` in strict mode or `window` as global object.
+Example: `this` will be undefined in controller class because when you execute a method of that class in route, the method is detached from controller class <https://stackoverflow.com/questions/45643005/why-is-this-undefined-in-this-class-method>
 - If a function is invoked as a free function invocation, this is the global object.
 - If it's an arrow function, this value will be the context of its surrounding scope at the time it is created.
 Arrow function will try to resolve this inside it lexically just like any other variable and ask the Outer function - Do you have a this?
 And Outer Function will reply YES and gives inner function its own context to this